 Hatherly Building, University of Exeter, Prince of Wales Road, Exeter, EX4 4PS, UK

 Dr Jinwei Zhang has a very wide-ranging expertise, which makes him uniquely positioned to develop research at the interface between fields.
 He gained a solid theory and practice of training in the field of microbial biotechnology, biochemistry and molecular biology, enzymology, pharmacology, drug discovery, signaling transduction during his academic degrees and postdoc trainings.
-He studies signalling pathways that associated with human diseases, for examples, Parkinson's Disease (LRRK2), neuropsychiatric disorders (WNK-SPAK-KCC2) and hypertension (CUL3/KLHL3-WNK-SPAK-NCC) and concern with elucidating and targeting ion transporters, kinases, protein-protein interactions using genetic mouse models, small molecules and CRISPR/Cas9 knock-in and knock-out technologies to aid discovery and validation of new potential drug targets
+He studies signalling pathways that associated with human diseases, for examples, Parkinson's Disease (LRRK2), neuropsychiatric disorders (WNK-SPAK-KCC2) and hypertension (CUL3/KLHL3-WNK-SPAK-NCC) and concern with elucidating and targeting ion transporters, kinases, protein-protein interactions using genetic mouse models, mass spectrometry, small molecules and CRISPR/Cas9 knock-in and knock-out technologies to aid discovery and validation of new potential drug targets

 - BSc, 2003, Fujian Normal University (Fuzhou City), China

 - MSc, 2007, Xiamen University (Xiamen City), and the Third Institute of Oceanography (Xiamen City), State Oceanic Administration, China

 - PhD, 2011, Newcastle University, Newcastle upon Tyne, UK